barrycg/mnist/readme.txt

 This project, based on python3, is a practice of what I learnt from the book <neural network and deep learning>, chapter 1.

+basic requirements: python3.5+theano1.0.2 for network3

 From barry